raubenravi/YOD_Recoderd/README.md

 # YOD Recorder - ESP32 Audio Recording System

 ESP32-based audio recording system for research applications with QR code scanning and external hardware control.
+This project contains the software developed for a graduation internship at the Hogeschool Utrecht research group (lectoraat).

 # Developer Responsibility